CS171/2019/index.md

 This website is for both the Harvard college CS 171 course and the Harvard Extension School CSCI E-171 course.

 **Limited enrollment:** To provide the best possible learning experience this course has limited enrollment.
 We only admit 80 college students and 30 Extension school students.
-*College students:* If you are interested in joining this course please fill out a enrollment survey. **The enrollment survey will be available after the first lecture (Sept 5th, 5:00pm) until Sunday Sept 9th, midnight.** The survey is available on our Canvas page.
+*College students:* If you are interested in joining this course please fill out a enrollment survey. **The enrollment survey will be available AFTER the first lecture (Sept 4th, 5:00pm) until Sunday Sept 8th, midnight.** The survey is available on our Canvas page.
-*DCE students:* Course enrollment is on a first-come, first-serve basis.
+*DCE students:* Course enrollment is on a first-come, first-serve basis, starting July 29th.

 **Cross-registering college students:** To get access to the course's Canvas page you will have to 1) get an XID [here](http://xid.harvard.edu/); 2) send an e-mail to staff@cs171.org with the subject 'Canvas ID'; 3) the e-mail needs to contain your Name, e-mail and XID.

 **Extension school students:** The course will be taught in two sessions per week.
+The lecture (Th, 7:30-9:55pm) has mandatory attendance, and the lab (Mo, 7:55-9:55pm) has optional attendance.
 Each class will be a combination of instructor presentation and active learning.
 In an active learning session, students will meet, virtually, in small groups (4-5 students each) using Web conferencing software to work on problems collaboratively.
 A member of the course staff will visit each group (virtually) to provide assistance and coaching.
-Because of the importance of the collaborative, active learning component of the course, **DCE students must be available online at these times: Mo and Th, 7:55-9:55pm**.
+Because of the importance of the collaborative, active learning component of the course, **DCE students must be available online at these times: Th, 7:30-9:55pm**.
 The presentation segment of each on-campus class will be videorecorded and streamed during those virtual class times.
+For students who miss the life streaming, videos will be made available online.